Mohamed Yakub Janabi

-Professor Mohamed Yakub Janabi is a Tanzanian cardiologist, public health expert, and the Regional Director of the World Health Organization African Region (WHO-AFRO).
+Mohamed Yakub Janabi (born 25 December 1962) is a Tanzanian cardiologist, public health expert, and the Regional Director of the World Health Organization African Region (WHO-AFRO).
 He has over 30 years of experience in medicine, health policy, and international health diplomacy.
 Before his election in May 2025, he served as the Executive Director of Muhimbili National Hospital (MNH), Tanzania’s largest public hospital, and as a senior health advisor to the President of Tanzania.
 He assumed office as WHO Regional Director on 30 June 2025.

 Early life and education

-Janabi was born on December 25, 1962, in Moshi, located in the Kilimanjaro Region of northern Tanzania.
+Janabi was born on 25 December 1962 in Moshi, located in the Kilimanjaro Region of northern Tanzania.
 He earned his Doctor of Medicine (MD) from Kharkiv Medical Institute in Ukraine in 1989.
-In 1994, he obtained a Master’s degree in Tropical Medicine (MSc) from the University of Queensland in Australia.
+In 1994, he obtained a Master's degree in Tropical Medicine (MSc) from the University of Queensland in Australia.
 He later earned a PhD in cardiology from Osaka University in Japan in 2000.
 He also completed a Postdoctoral Fellowship in cardiology at Osaka University Hospital in 2004.

 Medical and administrative career

 After returning to Tanzania, Janabi was appointed as the personal physician to the President in 2005.
 From 2015 to 2022, he served as the Executive Director of the Jakaya Kikwete Cardiac Institute (JKCI).
 Under his leadership, JKCI became a regional center of excellence in cardiovascular treatment and research, helping reduce overseas medical referrals by over 95%.

-In October 2022, Janabi was appointed Executive Director of Muhimbili National Hospital, the country’s largest referral and teaching hospital, with over 4,000 beds.
+In October 2022, Janabi was appointed Executive Director of Muhimbili National Hospital, the country's largest referral and teaching hospital, with over 4,000 beds.
 His leadership has been noted for expanding services and enhancing operational efficiency at the national health institution.